QBiz Leads AI

 The two indexes behind every AI answer

 Underneath five assistants sit two big indexes and one outlier.
-Once you can see which engine reads which, the whole thing sorts itself.
+Which engine reads which is the whole picture.

 The table maps the five surfaces a UK plumbing customer is likely to use, and the one thing you must do for each.